 On the other hand, if the correspondent node has no Binding Cache entry for the mobile node, the packet will be routed to the mobile node's home link.
 There, it will be intercepted by the mobile node's home agent, encapsulated, and tunneled to the mobile node's primary care-of address.
 Any ICMP error message caused by the packet on its way to the mobile node while in the tunnel, will be transmitted to the mobile node's home agent (the source of the tunnel).
-By the definition of IPv6 encapsulation [4], this encapsulating node MUST relay certain ICMP error messages back to the original sender of the packet, which in this case is the correspondent node.
+By the definition of IPv6 encapsulation [4], the home agent (as the encapsulating node) MUST relay certain ICMP error messages back to the original sender of the packet, which in this case is the correspondent node.

-Likewise, if a packet for a mobile node arrives at the mobile node's previous link and is intercepted there by a home agent for the mobile node's previous care-of address as described in Section 10.9 (e.g., the mobile node moved after the packet was sent), that home agent will encapsulate and tunnel the packet to the mobile node's new care-of address.
+Likewise, if a packet for a mobile node arrives at the mobile node's previous link and is intercepted there by a home agent for the mobile node's previous care-of address as described in Section 10.10 (e.g., the mobile node moved after the packet was sent), that home agent will encapsulate and tunnel the packet to the mobile node's new care-of address.
 As above, any ICMP error message caused by the packet while in this tunnel will be returned to that home agent (the source of the tunnel), which MUST relay certain ICMP error messages back to the correspondent node [4].
+The relayed packet MUST NOT contain a routing header entry with the care-of address of the mobile node.

 Thus, in all cases, any meaningful ICMP error messages caused by packets from a correspondent node to a mobile node will be returned to the correspondent node.
-If the correspondent node receives persistent ICMP Destination Unreachable messages after sending packets to a mobile node based on an entry in its Binding Cache, the correspondent node SHOULD delete this Binding Cache entry.
+If the correspondent node receives persistent ICMP Destination Unreachable messages after sending packets to a mobile node based on an entry in its Binding Cache, the correspondent node MUST delete this Binding Cache entry.
 If the correspondent node subsequently transmits another packet to the mobile node, the packet will be routed to the mobile node's home link, intercepted by the mobile node's home agent, and tunneled to the mobile node's primary care-of address using IPv6 encapsulation.
-The mobile node will then return a Binding Update to the correspondent node, allowing it to recreate a (correct) Binding

-Cache entry for the mobile node.
+The mobile node will then return a Binding Update to the correspondent node, allowing it to recreate a (correct) Binding Cache entry for the mobile node.